Ling Shao: Career and Research

 After completing his Ph.D., Ling Shao worked as a Senior Scientist at Philips Research in Eindhoven, the Netherlands from 2005 to 2009.
 From 2009 to 2017, he held senior academic positions at several British universities, including Senior Lecturer at the University of Sheffield and Chair Professor at the University of East Anglia.
-From 2018 to 2021, he served as CEO of Group 42 (G42)'s research company, IIAI, and simultaneously as Provost and Executive Vice-President of MBZUAI in Abu Dhabi, UAE.
+From 2018 to 2021, he served as CEO of Group 42 (G42)'s research company, IIAI, and simultaneously as Executive President and Provost of MBZUAI in Abu Dhabi, UAE.
 Moreover, he was a founding member (employee #1) and the Chief Scientist of G42.
 He also worked shortly as a Chief Scientist at JD.com in Beijing, China in 2017, and as CTO and Chief Scientist at Saudi Data and AI Authority (SDAIA) in Riyadh, KSA in 2022.
-Since April 2022, Ling Shao has served as Chief Scientist and President, and subsequently as Global President and Chief AI Officer of Terminus Group, an international AIoT and smart city service provider.
+Since April 2022, Ling Shao has served as Chief Scientist and President, and subsequently as Global President and Chief AI Officer of Terminus Group, an international AIoT and smart city solutions and services provider.

-Shao's research interests include computer vision, machine learning, generative AI, medical image analysis and vision and language.
+Shao's research interests include computer vision, generative AI, multimodal AI, physical AI and AI for healthcare.